Records: Man to plead guilty to aiding San Bernardino attack

-LOS ANGELES (AP) — A man who prosecutors say purchased the guns used by the San Bernardino attackers has agreed to plead guilty to conspiring to provide material support to terrorists and lying when he bought the weapons used in the deadly attack, according to court documents released Tuesday.
+LOS ANGELES (AP) — The only man to be criminally charged in the San Bernardino terror attack has agreed to plead guilty to providing the high-powered rifles used to kill 14 people and injure nearly two dozen others and to plotting a mass killing with the gunman that they never carried out, court records say.

-Enrique Marquez Jr., 25, of Riverside, admitted in a plea agreement that he bought the assault rifles used by Syed Rizwan Farook and his wife, Tashfeen Malik, in the Dec.
-2, 2015, attack at a public health agency gathering that left 14 people dead and injured nearly two dozen others.
+Enrique Marquez Jr., 25, of Riverside, admitted in a plea agreement released Tuesday that he bought the assault rifles used by Syed Rizwan Farook and his wife, Tashfeen Malik, in the Dec.
+2, 2015, attack at a public health agency.
 Farook and Malik were later killed in a gunfight with authorities.

 Marquez also agreed to plead guilty to making false statements when he purchased the firearms used in the attack.